deltachat/deltachat-pages/en/serverguide.md

 ### Mailadm NGINX config

 `mailadm.example.org/new_email` needs to be reachable for HTTP requests to work.
-So add `mailadm.example.org` to `data/conf/nginx/server_name.active`, then add the following block to `data/conf/nginx/site.mailadm.custom`:
+So create `data/conf/nginx/server_name.active` and add `mailadm.example.org` to this file, then create `data/conf/nginx/site.mailadm.custom` and add the following block to it:

 ```
   location /new_email {